ibm-cloud-docs/transit-gateway/changing-config.md

    When changing from Local to Global routing for a given transit gateway, you are charged for all associated connection traffic.
    {: important}

-## Changing your configuration using the CLI
+## Changing your configuration from the CLI
 {: #change-configuration-cli}
 {: cli}

-To update properties on an existing gateway using the CLI, execute the following command:
+To update properties on an existing gateway from the CLI, execute the following command:

 ```sh
 ibmcloud tg gateway-update|gwu GATEWAY_ID [--name NAME] [--routing ROUTING] [--output json] [-h, --help]